NinoDoko/panel-creator/README.md

 You can use your custom base views and templates if you want, either by modifying the source file or by supplying the --base_view and --base_template arguments.
 You can use a very basic tag system to describe what exactly needs to be substituted and where.

-The tables were originally designed to be used with salt stack modules.
-That's why some of the code might be wonky and you might notice a --use_salt argument.
-This is the first iteration of this program, and I might remove it when and if I keep updating it.

 ## Example usage

-generate\_table.py should reside in the same folder as run_tests.sh.
+generate_table.py should reside in the same folder as run_tests.sh.
 In order to use it, you must have a .json file which contains the table columns and other information.
 You can see the example table_json.json file for an example.

 Then use
 ```